 What to Do If Your Dog Eats Chocolate

 If your dog eats chocolate, you must determine how much chocolate they ate.
 Without knowing the details, it's difficult to determine what the effects will be.

 It's safe to say that your dog sneaking a few licks of your ice cream cone is much less dangerous than him eating a few squares of baker's chocolate.

-If any sort of dark chocolate has been eaten, don't hesitate to call your vet.
 There's no harm in calling to check in with a medical professional who'll help you decide the best course of action for your loyal canine.
 If you can't get your vet on the phone, contact animal poison control.

 If the theobromine hasn't yet been absorbed, a veterinarian might only have to perform a checkup, induce vomiting, and give fluid therapy.